thosgood/thosgood.github.io/content/blog/2026-08-08-cohomology-notation-part-1/index.md

 title: How does cohomology relate to cohomology?
 part: Part 1
 kind: article
-tags: ['maths', 'homological-algebra', 'category-theory', 'algebraic-geometry']
+tags: ['maths', 'homological-algebra', 'category-theory', 'algebraic-topology']
 created_at: 2026-08-08
 ---